 Main Differences Between Theory X and Theory Y

-- Self-motivation is not there in theory x, while it is present in theory y.
+- Self-motivation is not present in theory x, but in theory y.

 - There is centralization of authority in the company in theory x.
 On the other hand, there is a decentralization of command in the company in theory y.